 Of course, sponsoring an individual rather than a tournament or team presents more risk – the latter two options mean exposure is guaranteed in the event of any injury with an athlete this isn’t the case – and there is little you can do about this.
 The question you need to ask is whether the fanbase and influence of the athlete out ways the risk of them being injured.
 If the answer is yes, and your brand is able to leverage enough flexibility to still ensure ROI in the case of an injury, you have your answer.

 Making sure you’re covered

-What’s the easiest way to ensure that you can utilise the above options in your sports sponsorship campaign without conflict between yourself and the athlete’s mangers?
+What’s the easiest way to ensure that you can utilize the above options in your sports sponsorship campaign without conflict between yourself and the athlete’s managers?